active-interest/seo-ultimate/readme.txt

 == Changelog ==

+= Version 5.8 (June 3, 2011) =
+* Feature: Added the Permalink Tweaker module, which lets you remove permalink bases for categories, tags, and/or custom taxonomies
+* Improvement: Module pages with few settings have been grouped into a new "Miscellaneous" admin page (to turn off this behavior, disable the Miscellaneous module in the Module Manager)
+* Bugfix: Module Manager changes are now reflected immediately after clicking "Save Changes"
+* Bugfix: Removed the "|Dropdown Title" that appeared at the end of contextual help dropdown titles
+* Bugfix: Updated contextual help dropdown styling to work with WordPress 3.1
+* Bugfix: Fixed errors that appeared when saving posts with WP_DEBUG mode enabled

 = Version 5.7 (June 2, 2011) =
 * Feature: Title Tag Rewriter, Meta Descriptions Editor, and Meta Robot Tags Editor now officially support mass-editing post format archives (requires WordPress 3.1 or later)